Yarkon Bridge Trio: History

-The group was established in 1963, when The Dudaim member Benny Amdursky drafted Arik Einstein, who was part of HaGafrurim duo, and Yehoram Gaon, who was a member of The Roosters to establish the trio.
+The group was established in 1963, when The Dudaim member Benny Amdursky drafted Arik Einstein, who was part of HaGafrurim duo, and Yehoram Gaon, who was a member of HaTarnegolim (The Roosters) to establish the trio.
 The group picked the name upon a suggestion from Einstein, after a bridge over the Yarkon River on the main road that connects the Tel Aviv city center and its northern neighborhoods.

 During its early period the group performed several shows, which were met in little enthusiasm.
 In order to bolster the group's repertoire, the group and its producers, Dahn Ben-Amotz and Haim Hefer, contacted songwriter Naomi Shemer, who penned three new songs for the group, one of which, "Laila BeChof Achziv" (Night in Achziv Beach; לילה בחוף אכזיב), the group performed in the film Dalia And The Sailors, along with a parody of The Beatles' "Shake".
 The three group members also appeared as cast members in the film itself.